pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

      [3]]

-## Zero vector, unit vector, and sparce vector
+## Zero vector, unit vector, and sparse vector

 There are a couple of  "special" vectors worth to remember as they will be mentioned frequently on applied linear algebra: (1) zero vector, (2) unit vector, (3) sparse vectors